dvirtz/slides/slides/ranges_23/ranges.md

 [2023-01-01, 2023-01-02, 2023-01-03, 2023-01-04, 2023-01-05, 2023-01-06, 2023-01-07, 2023-01-08, 2023-01-09, 2023-01-10, 2023-01-11, 2023-01-12, 2023-01-13, 2023-01-14, 2023-01-15, 2023-01-16, 2023-01-17, 2023-01-18, 2023-01-19, 2023-01-20, 2023-01-21, 2023-01-22, 2023-01-23, 2023-01-24, 2023-01-25, 2023-01-26, 2023-01-27, 2023-01-28, 2023-01-29, 2023-01-30, 2023-01-31, 2023-02-01, 2023-02-02, 2023-02-03, 2023-02-04, 2023-02-05, 2023-02-06, 2023-02-07, 2023-02-08, 2023-02-09, 2023-02-10, 2023-02-11, 2023-02-12, 2023-02-13, 2023-02-14, 2023-02-15, 2023-02-16, 2023-02-17, 2023-02-18, 2023-02-19, 2023-02-20, 2023-02-21, 2023-02-22, 2023-02-23, 2023-02-24, 2023-02-25, 2023-02-26, 2023-02-27, 2023-02-28, 2023-03-01, 2023-03-02, 2023-03-03, 2023-03-04, 2023-03-05, 2023-03-06, 2023-03-07, 2023-03-08, 2023-03-09, 2023-03-10, 2023-03-11, 2023-03-12, 2023-03-13, 2023-03-14, 2023-03-15, 2023-03-16, 2023-03-17, 2023-03-18, 2023-03-19, 2023-03-20, 2023-03-21, 2023-03-22, 2023-03-23, 2023-03-24, 2023-03-25, 2023-03-26, 2023-03-27, 2023-03-28, 2023-03-29, 2023-03-30, 2023-03-31, 2023-04-01, 2023-04-02, 2023-04-03, 2023-04-04, 2023-04-05, 2023-04-06, 2023-04-07, 2023-04-08, 2023-04-09, 2023-04-10, 2023-04-11, 2023-04-12, 2023-04-13, 2023-04-14, 2023-04-15, 2023-04-16, 2023-04-17, 2023-04-18, 2023-04-19, 2023-04-20, 2023-04-21, 2023-04-22, 2023-04-23, 2023-04-24, 2023-04-25, 2023-04-26, 2023-04-27, 2023-04-28, 2023-04-29, 2023-04-30, 2023-05-01, 2023-05-02, 2023-05-03, 2023-05-04, 2023-05-05, 2023-05-06, 2023-05-07, 2023-05-08, 2023-05-09, 2023-05-10, 2023-05-11, 2023-05-12, 2023-05-13, 2023-05-14, 2023-05-15, 2023-05-16, 2023-05-17, 2023-05-18, 2023-05-19, 2023-05-20, 2023-05-21, 2023-05-22, 2023-05-23, 2023-05-24, 2023-05-25, 2023-05-26, 2023-05-27, 2023-05-28, 2023-05-29, 2023-05-30, 2023-05-31, 2023-06-01, 2023-06-02, 2023-06-03, 2023-06-04, 2023-06-05, 2023-06-06, 2023-06-07, 2023-06-08, 2023-06-09, 2023-06-10, 2023-06-11, 2023-06-12, 2023-06-13, 2023-06-14, 2023-06-15, 2023-06-16, 2023-06-17, 2023-06-18, 2023-06-19, 2023-06-20, 2023-06-21, 2023-06-22, 2023-06-23, 2023-06-24, 2023-06-25, 2023-06-26, 2023-06-27, 2023-06-28, 2023-06-29, 2023-06-30, 2023-07-01, 2023-07-02, 2023-07-03, 2023-07-04, 2023-07-05, 2023-07-06, 2023-07-07, 2023-07-08, 2023-07-09, 2023-07-10, 2023-07-11, 2023-07-12, 2023-07-13, 2023-07-14, 2023-07-15, 2023-07-16, 2023-07-17, 2023-07-18, 2023-07-19, 2023-07-20, 2023-07-21, 2023-07-22, 2023-07-23, 2023-07-24, 2023-07-25, 2023-07-26, 2023-07-27, 2023-07-28, 2023-07-29, 2023-07-30, 2023-07-31, 2023-08-01, 2023-08-02, 2023-08-03, 2023-08-04, 2023-08-05, 2023-08-06, 2023-08-07, 2023-08-08, 2023-08-09, 2023-08-10, 2023-08-11, 2023-08-12, 2023-08-13, 2023-08-14, 2023-08-15, 2023-08-16, 2023-08-17, 2023-08-18, 2023-08-19, 2023-08-20, 2023-08-21, 2023-08-22, 2023-08-23, 2023-08-24, 2023-08-25, 2023-08-26, 2023-08-27, 2023-08-28, 2023-08-29, 2023-08-30, 2023-08-31, 2023-09-01, 2023-09-02, 2023-09-03, 2023-09-04, 2023-09-05, 2023-09-06, 2023-09-07, 2023-09-08, 2023-09-09, 2023-09-10, 2023-09-11, 2023-09-12, 2023-09-13, 2023-09-14, 2023-09-15, 2023-09-16, 2023-09-17, 2023-09-18, 2023-09-19, 2023-09-20, 2023-09-21, 2023-09-22, 2023-09-23, 2023-09-24, 2023-09-25, 2023-09-26, 2023-09-27, 2023-09-28, 2023-09-29, 2023-09-30, 2023-10-01, 2023-10-02, 2023-10-03, 2023-10-04, 2023-10-05, 2023-10-06, 2023-10-07, 2023-10-08, 2023-10-09, 2023-10-10, 2023-10-11, 2023-10-12, 2023-10-13, 2023-10-14, 2023-10-15, 2023-10-16, 2023-10-17, 2023-10-18, 2023-10-19, 2023-10-20, 2023-10-21, 2023-10-22, 2023-10-23, 2023-10-24, 2023-10-25, 2023-10-26, 2023-10-27, 2023-10-28, 2023-10-29, 2023-10-30, 2023-10-31, 2023-11-01, 2023-11-02, 2023-11-03, 2023-11-04, 2023-11-05, 2023-11-06, 2023-11-07, 2023-11-08, 2023-11-09, 2023-11-10, 2023-11-11, 2023-11-12, 2023-11-13, 2023-11-14, 2023-11-15, 2023-11-16, 2023-11-17, 2023-11-18, 2023-11-19, 2023-11-20, 2023-11-21, 2023-11-22, 2023-11-23, 2023-11-24, 2023-11-25, 2023-11-26, 2023-11-27, 2023-11-28, 2023-11-29, 2023-11-30, 2023-12-01, 2023-12-02, 2023-12-03, 2023-12-04, 2023-12-05, 2023-12-06, 2023-12-07, 2023-12-08, 2023-12-09, 2023-12-10, 2023-12-11, 2023-12-12, 2023-12-13, 2023-12-14, 2023-12-15, 2023-12-16, 2023-12-17, 2023-12-18, 2023-12-19, 2023-12-20, 2023-12-21, 2023-12-22, 2023-12-23, 2023-12-24, 2023-12-25, 2023-12-26, 2023-12-27, 2023-12-28, 2023-12-29, 2023-12-30, 2023-12-31]
 </code>
 </pre>

+Note: this is how the result looks like for 2023

 ----